susmigo1210/MyResume/resume/Govardhan_Ummadisetty_CV.md

 - Jan 2023 – Oct 2024
 - Banglore, KA
-- Automated few test cases for TV using Python and UI Automator, reducing testing effort by 40%.
+- Automated few test cases for TV using **Python** and **UI Automator**, reducing testing effort by 40%.
-- Developed a Python script to set up test environments, reducing setup time by 30% and streamlining ADB command usage.
+- Developed a **Python** script to set up test environments, reducing setup time by 30% and streamlining ADB command usage.
 - Trained and deployed AI models to predict relevant hotlists for issues, reducing the effort of bug triagers by 50% and improving issue-tracking efficiency.

 ## Infosys Limited, Systems Engineer